Snowshoe Foundation 2023 Grants

 We will consider funding additional types of programs that align with our mandate.
 Grants are intended to be used for purchases of goods and services such as construction, repairs, equipment, supplies, and programs.
-Funding for salaries is not provided.
 With your support, we are able to help develop healthier communities and instill hope in the hearts of area residents.

 Your Responsibilities as a Grant Recipient

 As a grant recipient, you have several responsibilities:

 As part of our obligation to exercise due diligence with respect to the distribution of donated funds in the form of grants, and to maintain compliance with legal requirements, please understand that the Snowshoe Foundation may seek information from a variety of sources regarding your organization and individuals involved in your organization.

 We request final reports be submitted before applying for another grant.
 The report form will be provided to you by the Foundation.

 To preserve your eligibility to receive future funding from the Snowshoe Foundation it is mandatory that you recognize and publicize Snowshoe Foundation’s support of your project.
 In your final report, include any articles, programs, pictures, media releases, signs, newsletters, etc. which specifically mention Snowshoe Foundation’s involvement with your project.

 Community Development Grants Support Growth